FC Lokomotiv Ruse

-Lokomotiv Ruse is a Bulgarian football club founded in 1930.
+Lokomotiv Ruse is a Bulgarian football club founded in 1930, currently competing in the Northeast Third League, third tier of Bulgarian football.
 It was disbanded in 2002 due to financial difficulties.
-In 2016 FC Marisan Ruse renamed to Lokomotiv, although the team has no legal link with the previous team named Lokomotiv.
+In 2016 FC Marisan Ruse renamed to Lokomotiv, thus restoring the Lokomotiv brand and name, although the team has no legal link with the previous team named Lokomotiv.

 History

 Early years

 Lokomotiv (Ruse) is one of the first railwaymen sport clubs in Bulgaria.
 It was formed in 1928-1929 from railwaymen workers at Locomotive and Wagon factory in Ruse.
 Lokomomotiv (Ruse) was registered and licensed by The Bulgarian National Sport Federation at 4 December 1930 as ZhSK (Zheleznicharski sporten klub, in English: Railways Sports Club, in Bulgarian Железничарски спортен клуб).
 ZhSK (Ruse) joined Ruse Regional Championship in 1931.
 In Second World War period ZhSK reached its first major success.
 Railway team won Ruse Regional Championship five times (1942, 1943, 1946, 1947, 1948).
 In those years ZhSK (Ruse) recorded their participation at the highest level of Bulgarian football - State Championship.
 The best ranking was in the 1943 - quarterfinal.